 The choice in fact is not between auditory processing disorder and dyslexia.
-In most cases they exist together because one causes the other.
+In most cases the two conditions exist together because one causes the other.

-Many children diagnosed with auditory processing disorder develop dyslexia.
+Many children diagnosed with auditory processing disorder develop a reading disorder or dyslexia.
 This is because for most dyslexic children, their reading difficulty stems from an underlying language processing difficulty.
-They switch their b’s and d’s, not because they see them the same, but rather because they hear them the same.
+Lagging phonemic awareness makes b’s and d’s sounds the same.
+And so they switch them when reading — not because they see them the same, but rather because they hear them the same.

 Auditory Processing Disorder And Dyslexia Have The Same Source Problem

 Reading is a language skill — it requires phonological awareness to be able to break words down into individual sounds and then recognize them in text form.
 Reading also requires vocabulary and other language knowledge.

 Children with auditory processing difficulties tend to have weak phonological awareness skills and struggle with language familiarity — grammar, syntax, vocabulary, articulation — making them at risk readers, often leading to a dyslexia diagnosis.

 In short, auditory processing disorder and dyslexia are related in a sequential way.
 Weak auditory processing skills cause dyslexia symptoms.
 In fact, one of the best ways clues of dyslexia, a way to distinguish between a normal reading difficulty and dyslexia — a more stubborn reading delay that won’t like resolve itself — is to look for signs of the auditory processing disorder at the source of the dyslexia issue.

 How To Help Auditory Processing Disorder & Dyslexia Symptoms